rerickson-usgs/networknodeipm/README.md

    - `networkModelPopulatedYYmale.py`: Allows a class with YY-males to be inheretited as a Python class
    - `netowrkModelTimePeriods.py`: Allows within year time periods to be included within the model
    - `nodeHarvest.py`: Allows nodes to include harvest
-5. `tutorial`: A placeholder folder for model tutorials
-   - `CSVinputFiles.md`: Describes how to populate models using csv files
-   - `OverviewOfModel.md`: Describes an overview of how use existing models that were presented within the paper
-   - `BuildingNewClasses.md`: Provides a high-level overview of how to build new classes with inheritance
-6. `testFiles`: Contains test files including unit tests and graphic tests that plot results (and are not formal unit tests)
+5. `testFiles`: Contains test files including unit tests and graphic tests that plot results (and are not formal unit tests)
    - Formal unit tests:
      - `unitTestNetwork.py`: Tests the `networkModel` module
      - `unitTestNetworkPopulate.py`: Tests the `networkModelPopulate` module